picodata/sbroad/doc/design/global_tables_rfc.md

 Here we can’t be sure that the same value is located on the same replicaset.

-Actually, we have to add motion for subquery and because our executor can’t move between segments (only through motion) we will have to execute the query on the router.
+Actually, we have to add a motion for the subquery, and since our executor can’t move between segments (only through motion) we will have to execute the query on the router.